An Altogether better place to learn

-AIM HIGHER, SEE FURTHER,
+AIM HIGHER, SEE FURTHER, BE CONCERNED

 We believe in developing an ethos of learning for all stakeholders of the school community and creating a culture of innovation and challenge which combine to create the very best learning experiences that drive forward school improvement and raise standards.

 We believe that success is possible for every child, that high expectations are in place for every learner; that every pupil will make significant progress during their time at the school and that each academy has a strong, rigorous academic curriculum.

 We recognise the importance of developing learners for life who will be able to build upon their primary education as they move through their secondary phase and beyond with a desire to expand their horizons and aspirations.

 Underpinning our mission are our values – an expression of how we expect all our staff to behave to achieve our mission.

 Innovate: We support aiming higher through innovation.
 Pushing the boundaries for learning particularly in the use of technology for an ever-changing world.

 Inspire: We support changing attitudes through providing students and staff opportunities to widen their horizons, experience new things and learn in different ways.